Simulate a cluster with ocelot¶

 with this parameter class.

-This has the added bonus that the parameters for your cluster are fully type hinted!
+This has the added bonus that the parameters for your cluster are fully type hinted, and get checked when you make them.

 To start, your cluster will need a position with full 3D position and velocity information, specified as an astropy SkyCoord.